rockettheme/docs/Docs/joomla/templates/ionosphere/positions.md

 ---
-title: Hexeris: Module Positions
+title: Ionosphere: Module Positions
-description: Your Guide to Module Positions in the Hexeris Template for Joomla
+description: Your Guide to Module Positions in the Ionosphere Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/hexeris:Hexeris
+breadcrumb: /joomla:Joomla/!templates:Templates/ionosphere:Ionosphere

 ---